Proposal · May 2026

 $40K – $500K/ engagement

-Accenture, Slalom, the “train your team” pitch.
+The big-firm “train your team” pitch.
 Premium rates, bureaucratic delivery.
 Decks, a pilot or two, no operator afterward.

 Option D